MC 4613 DVD - Hi-Fi System AEG - Free user manual and instructions

 - Place the CD/DVD on the tray.

-When playing CDs the following status information is displayed on screen:
+When playing CDs, the following status information is displayed on screen:

-Audio output (3): If the MUTE-button (Fig. 3/20) on the remote control was pressed, the audio output is prevented.
-The word „Mute“ appears on the screen.
+Media type (1), e.g., "CD".
+Current track/total number of tracks (2).
+Audio output (3): If the MUTE button (Fig. 3/20) on the remote control was pressed, the audio output is prevented.
+The word "Mute" appears on the screen.

 Repeat (4):

-■ „1“: the current track is repeated.
+"x": no repeat.
+"1": the current track is repeated.
+"A": all tracks are repeated.

 Specify the repeat with the REPEAT-button.

-The following possibilities are available for selection
+The following possibilities are available for selection:

-time remaining to the end of the CD.
+Time remaining to the end of the track, elapsed playing time of the CD, time remaining to the end of the CD.

-Understanding the
+Understanding the onscreen DVD-menu

-When playing DVDs you can view the on-screen menu by pressing the OSD button (Fig. 3/36).
+When playing DVDs, you can view the on-screen menu by pressing the OSD button (Fig. 3/36).

 DVD-menu page 1

+Current title/total number of titles (1).
+Current chapter/total number of chapters (2).
 Time (3): This provides information about the duration and the remaining play time.
-By standard the play time expired of the current title is displayed.
-The display is in hours, minutes and seconds.
+By default, the elapsed play time of the current title is displayed.
+The display is in hours, minutes, and seconds.
 Press the OSD button (Fig. 3/36) once or several times to have further times displayed.

-The following possibilities are available for selection
+The following possibilities are available for selection:

-time remaining to the end of the title.
+Time remaining to the end of the chapter, elapsed playing time of the title, time remaining to the end of the title.

 DVD-menu page 2

+Output language (1): The display shows how many languages are available and which language is used.
+Type of audio output (2).
+Display of subtitles (3): The display shows in which languages subtitles are available.
 Viewing angle (4): If the DVD offers the possibility to choose from different viewing angles, the display will now show the number of possible viewing angles and the currently selected angle.

 Starting the replay

-- Place the CD/DVD on the CD/DVD-tray Page 49, „Loading a CD/DVD“.
+- Place the CD/DVD on the CD/DVD tray (see page 49, "Loading a CD/DVD").

 - Press the "PLAY/PAUSE ▶II" button (Fig. 3/24) on the remote control.

-If the replay does not start or the replay is of poor quality, you should check the default settings of the DVD-Player.
+If the replay does not start or the replay is of poor quality, you should check the default settings of the DVD player.

 Interrupting the replay

 - Press the "PLAY/PAUSE ▶II" button (Fig. 3/24) on the remote control.
-The replay is interrupted, the currently visible image is "frozen".
+The replay is interrupted, and the currently visible image is "frozen".

 English